 Fees for processing ticket orders are a combination of service fees and merchant processing fees.
 Service fees are the fees we charge and merchant processing fees are for processing credit cards.
 These two items are added together and shown to the customer as one processing fee.
 Ticket fees are collected by our system whereas the merchant processing fees are paid to the payment processor.
 You can read more about how service and processing fees are calculated in more detail here: How are ticket service fees calculated?

 Hiding (Absorbing) Fees

 Organizations are able hide the ticketing fees from potential customers.
 This is useful when an organizer wants to accept a set amount of money for the final price of the ticket.
-Typically this is done to appease a base of customers that are not used to paying additional fees for their tickets.
-You can read our knowledge base for more information about Hiding Ticket Fees.
+Find answers here to learn How to hide ticket fees (Absorb Fees).

 You can also continue reading the next article in the systems training series, Promotional Tools.